renoise/xrnx/docs/guide/osc.md

 # Osc

+The Renoise API allows you to create web sockets and provides tools to receive and send OSC data.
+This allows you to connect your tools to other OSC servers and send OSC data to existing clients.

+In general, this can be used as an alternative to MIDI, e.g. to connect to OSC-enabled devices such as [monome](https://monome.org/docs/serialosc/osc).

-NB: when using TCP instead of UDP as socket protocol, manual SLIP en/decoding of OSC message data would be required too.
-This is left out here, so the examples below only work with UDP servers/clients.
+Note: Using TCP instead of UDP as the socket protocol would also require manual SLIP encoding/decoding of OSC message data.
+This is omitted here, so the examples below will only work with UDP servers/clients.

 ## Osc server (receive Osc from one or more clients)